 The next few days were a living hell.
 Though Covid free, Robbie was not his usual happy self.
 He also lost any ability to sleep and Sarah and I had to take shifts of staying up with him 24/7.
 By Wednesday we were exhausted and could not face another night of sleep deprivation so decided it was time to get him to the doctors.
 After just twelve hours of phone calls back and forth with 111 and our local surgery we were able to get an appointment.
 If only these surgeries were as efficient as the Covid testing!
-A few painkillers and a prescription later and Robbbie was in the mend.
+A few painkillers and a prescription later and Robbbie was on the mend.

 One sad casualty of Robbie’s illness was the restaurant table we had booked to celebrate Sarah’s birthday.
-This was particularly sad given that her husband is appalling at birthdays and as such had not got her a present or even a card, thinking this meal would be enough.
+This was particularly sad given that her husband is appalling at birthdays and as such had not got her a gift or even a card, thinking this meal would be enough.
 I’m sorry Sarah, I’ll make it up to you next year.
 (She’s heard that before!)

 I suppose I could look at the positives and say that with our anniversary coming up, I have a great opportunity to make it up to her.
 Unfortunately though, she is likely to read this so you won’t catch me making any promises.

 The end of the week has been far kinder to us.
-Robbie made it back to nursery to spend his last day in the baby room at Chestnut Grove.
+Robbie made it back to nursery to spend his last day in the baby room at chestnut grove.
 Next week he will be moving up with the bigger kids and leaving behind his teacher, Amber, who has been incredible with him since he started there.
 He’ll miss you Amber!

-Amazingly for me, I’ve actually managed to keep my little detox going throughout all the stress.
+Amazingly for me, I’ve actually managed to keep my little alcohol detox going throughout all the stress.
 For those that missed it, I’m attempting to give up alcohol for a while, I’m now eleven days in and almost half way through my goal.
 It’s been far easier than I expected to be honest but I am really looking forward to sitting down with a beer for the return of football on September 12th.